nero19960329/nero19960329.github.io/content/blog/hugo-docsy.md

 ### Windows

-Download binary at release page of Hugo: https://github.com/gohugoio/hugo/releases
+Download binary at release page of Hugo: https://github.com/gohugoio/hugo/releases .

+For example, press `Show all xx assets` first, then download `hugo_extended_x.xxx.x_windows-amd64.zip`, then unzip it, and add the path of `hugo.exe` to `PATH` environment variable.

 ## Install Docsy theme